 With the mixer still on high, add chunks of butter one at a time, allowing each to fully incorporate before adding the next.

 Once all the butter is added, continue to whip for 1 minute.
 You should have a thick, glossy buttercream.
+If not, see my post about how to fix broken buttercream.

 Add Coffee

 Dissolve the espresso powder in a splash of hot water, then add it to the buttercream along with the vanilla and salt.
-Whip for 30 seconds everything is combined and you have a silky smooth coffee buttercream.
+Whip for 30 seconds until everything is combined and you have a silky smooth coffee buttercream.

-Assemble the Opera Cake
+Assemble The Opera Cake Layers

 Once you have all the elements, putting the opera cake together is actually pretty straightforward, and I think quite therapeutic!